The following Commercial guidance note provides comprehensive and up to date legal information covering:

-An agency may be terminated by the parties on agreement to do so or by either party due to acts by the other amounting to repudiation.
-Written agency agreements should set out any minimum terms and periods of notice applicable, events of breach for which the agreement may be terminated and any specific provisions applicable after notice of termination and termination taking effect.
-For a precedent that can be adapted as necessary see Sales and marketing agency agreement for goods—non-exclusive—pro-principal or Sales and marketing agency agreement for goods—exclusive—pro-principal.
+An agency may be terminated by the parties on agreement to do so or by either party due to acts by the other amounting to repudiation (see Practice Notes: Termination and expiry of contracts and Repudiation).
+Written agency agreements should set out any minimum terms and periods of notice applicable, events of breach for

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.